 The Fender Tim Armstrong Hellcat is another custom guitar that has a legend behind its name.
-It’s under 500 bucks, and it looks hellish on stage!
+It’s a great acoustic-electric guitar under 500 bucks, and it looks hellish on stage!
 It’s vintage, sleek, and chic without the shabby.

 If you’re looking for a guitar that’ll last with you through your learning stages as a rookie to a pro guitarist with your own beat, this is it for you.
 Keep your claws sharp for the latest on what we have to say about Hellcat – meow!

 If you’re looking for more savings on a guitar, you might want to check out the twin duos, the Epiphone Dove and Hummingbird Pro guitars.
 They’re quite a bit under $500, so you might end up saving more than you plan on.

 Unlike the EJ 200 that has the eSonic2 system, the Dove has Fishman Sonitone Preamp and Fishman Sonicore Pickup, while the Hummingbird has the Shadow ePerformer preamp system.
 Not bad if you want options to dabble with the electronics.

 If you are still not sold on any of these guitars, you might want to move up or down in budget.

 Does this Guitar need a Professional Setup out of the Box?